rspamd/rspamd/doc/markdown/configuration/settings.md

 				"add header" = 5.0; # Please mention a space instead of underscore }
 		}
+		# Always add these symbols when settings rule has matched
+		symbols [
+			"symbol2", "symbol4"
+		]
 	}
 	whitelist {
 		priority = low;